arduino/ArduinoCore-samd/README.md

 ## What's New Beta (1.6.7-beta)

 * 1.6.7-beta-b0:
-  * OS X support added (bossac for OS X can now upload to all supported chips) (Thanks @joseangeljimenez for testing)
+  * OS X support added (bossac can now upload to all supported chips) (Thanks @joseangeljimenez for testing)
   * New bossac upload tool (added support for SAML and SAMC)
   * New bootloader from upstream SAMD CORE (see bootloaders/zero/README.md)
   * New beta release method (see README.md)